levelkdev/bonding-curve-futarchy/README.md

 #### Problem

-Using external [decentralized exchanges](https://ethresear.ch/t/batch-auctions-with-uniform-clearing-price-on-plasma/2554) for futarchy markets is likely the best price-finding solution for futarchy but, until they've achieved sufficient usability and liquidity, futarchies must be self contained providing their own price-finding mechanism.
+[Decentralized exchanges](https://ethresear.ch/t/batch-auctions-with-uniform-clearing-price-on-plasma/2554) are likely the best price-finding solution for futarchy markets but, until they've achieved sufficient usability and liquidity, futarchies must be self contained providing their own price-finding mechanism.
 The current best know solution is use an [LMSR](http://mason.gmu.edu/~rhanson/mktscore.pdf) [automated market maker](https://blog.gnosis.pm/radical-markets-for-elephants-a742916812db) but this presents significant challenge.
 Each LMSR market must be funded up front in order to provide liquidity.
 This places a significant burden on the party that needs to provide the funding as well as additional complexity in determining the necessary amount of funding.

 #### Bonding Curve Futarchy